 Give our families a taste of home

-- We have 3 kitchens fully equipped with pots, pans, baking sheets, and cooking utensils.
-We have a pantry with some cooking essentials, but ask that you bring all required ingredients.
+- Kitchens at both Houses are equipped with pots, pans, baking sheets, and cooking utensils.
+We have a pantry with most staples (flour, sugar, seasonings, salad dressings) but ask that you bring all main ingredients.

 - Please note that our families may or may not be at the House during the time the meal is served.
 Their children’s medical needs dictate mealtimes.
 Rest assured, though, that the ability to warm up a home-cooked meal is a huge gift of comfort even if you’re not here to see it.

 - There is a gas grill available for volunteer use at the Washington Avenue House.

 - We ask that breakfast is ready at 8 a.m., brunch at 10 a.m., lunch at 12 noon, and dinner at 6 p.m.